-IN-SCHOOL SUSPENSION: The ISS will provide an alternative form of discipline before a student is asked to take a break from the community (i.e. out-of-school suspension).
+IN-SCHOOL SUSPENSION: The ISS will provide an alternative form of discipline before a student is asked to receive an out-of-school suspension.
 It allows an opportunity for students to continue their academic work during their disciplinary placement.
 Its intent is to allow qualified personnel to effect a favorable change in the behavior of the student.